 How to classify any example

 Ask four questions: what consumed the tokens, what output survived review, what did it cost, and what would have happened without the AI workflow?
 If the example can answer those questions, it can teach something.
 If it only shows a usage chart, treat it as a lead.
+Run the test across the cases above: the leaderboard fails on the accepted-output question, the routed product passes on cost per outcome, and the agent trace depends entirely on the review-burden answer.

 - Leverage: more accepted work, lower cost, or less review burden.